 Is Your CUPP Full?

-The SWRCC will launch a sweeping, council-wide effort in January, the Carpenters Union Participation Program, aka CUPP.
-CUPP builds upon recent Local restructuring by geography and is aimed at bolstering volunteer work in members’ own communities.
+In January 2019, SWRCC launched a sweeping, council-wide effort, the Carpenters Union Participation Program, aka CUPP.
+CUPP builds upon 2018’s Local restructuring by geography and is aimed at bolstering volunteer work in members’ own communities.
 “We are 50,000 members strong,” Executive Secretary-Treasurer Dan Langford said.
-“Full participation by all of our brothers and sisters means carpenter volunteer work will generate millions of hours in manpower in our own backyards,” he continued.”
+“Full participation by all of our brothers and sisters means carpenter volunteer work will generate millions of hours in manpower in our own backyards,” he continued.

 On August 6, 2018, the Holy Fire sparked in Cleveland National Forest.
 In less than a day, the wildfire had burned through over 4,000 acres, threatening Orange and Riverside County communities.
 As first responders raced to contain the fire and evacuate families, Local 909 and 951 carpenters were there in support of brave emergency personnel and in service to their communities.
 The Locals’ Volunteer committees gathered food, water, and toiletries for firefighters and displaced families.
 Though severe drought conditions fed the blaze for over a month, the valiant actions of firefighters and support from the community resulted in minimal losses.
 There were no fatalities from the fire and damage was limited to 18 structures.
 You can be sure Union carpenters will be ready to do their part to make sure the community recovers fully.